Lockheed P-38 Lightning: Antoine de Saint-Exupéry

 At midday on 31 July 1944, noted aviation pioneer and writer Antoine de Saint-Exupéry (Night Flight, Wind, Sand and Stars and The Little Prince) vanished in his P-38 of the French Armée de l'Air's Groupe de Chasse II/33, after departing Borgo-Porreta, Corsica.
 His health, both physically and mentally, had been deteriorating.
 Saint-Exupéry was said to be intermittently subject to depression and talk had arisen of taking him off flying status.
 (Note: Saint-Exupéry suffered recurring pain and immobility from previous injuries due to his numerous aircraft crashes, to the extent that he could not dress himself in his own flight suit.
 After his death, vague suggestions were made that his disappearance was the result of suicide rather than an aircraft failure or combat loss.)
-He was on a flight over the Mediterranean, from Corsica to mainland France, in an unarmed F-5B photo-reconnaissance variant of the P-38J, (Note: He was flying a P-38-F-5B-1-LO, 42-68223, c/n 2734.) described as being a "war-weary, nonairworthy craft".
+He was on a flight over the Mediterranean, from Corsica to mainland France, in an unarmed F5B photo-reconnaissance variant of the P-38J, described as being a "war-weary, nonairworthy craft".

 In 2000, a French scuba diver found the partial remnants of a Lightning spread over several thousand square meters of the Mediterranean seabed off the coast of Marseille.
-In April 2004, the recovered component serial numbers were confirmed as being from Saint-Exupéry's F-5B Lightning.
+In April 2004, the recovered component serial numbers were confirmed as being from Saint-Exupéry's F5B Lightning.
 Only a small amount of the aircraft's wreckage was recovered.
 In June 2004, the recovered parts and fragments were given to the Air and Space Museum of France in Le Bourget, Paris, where Saint-Exupéry's life is commemorated in a special exhibit.

 In 1981 and also in 2008, two Luftwaffe fighter pilots, respectively Robert Heichele and Horst Rippert, separately claimed to have shot down Saint-Exupéry's P-38.
 Both claims were unverifiable and possibly self-promotional, as neither of their units' combat records of action from that period made any note of such a shoot-down.